egovelox/mozeidon/README.md

 # Mozeidon

-Mozeidon is essentialy a CLI bringing back home Mozilla Firefox tabs and bookmarks.
+Mozeidon is essentially a CLI to handle Mozilla Firefox tabs and bookmarks.

 It's all free, and was developed for fun 🤓.